094459/newsletter-oss-projects/README.md

 [sso-sync-to-amazon-rds](https://aws-oss.beachgeek.co.uk/3e2) This project sets up AWS Lambda functions, Amazon EventBridge rule, Amazon VPC Endpoint for AWS IAM Identity Center (successor to AWS Single Sign-On), the related Security Groups and permissions necessary to automatically provision database users to the Amazon Relational Database Service (Amazon RDS) cluster using AWS Cloud Development Kit (AWS CDK).
 When a new user is created in IAM Identity Center and the user belongs to the group specified in a IAM_IDC_GROUP_NAME variable, EventBridge rule will trigger the Lambda function.
 The Lambda function will create a new user in a specified Amazon RDS cluster.
 The user will then be able to login to the database using their SSO username and IAM credentials.
 Adding a user to the configured group will trigger the Lambda function as well. (#178)

+**terraform-provider-mongodb**

+[terraform-provider-mongodb](https://aws-oss.beachgeek.co.uk/4gh) is new repo from **AWS Community Builder Anuj Tyagi** that provides a new custom Terraform/OpenTofu provider for working with DocumentDB (as well as MongoDB).
+Anuj has also put together a nice post that looks at the motivation for building this and how you can get started, so check out [Automate DocumentDB Operations using custom Terraform provider](https://community.aws/content/2vhsRbjHTMTMrkchpr0QdHySsdC/automate-documentdb-operations-using-custom-terraform-provider) if this sounds like something useful to you. (#212)

+**tokenizing-db-data-tool**

 [tokenizing-db-data-tool](https://aws-oss.beachgeek.co.uk/3lp) provides a handy solution to help you address challenges around masking and keeping safe private or sensitive data (PII), as you need to move data from production to non production systems for activities like testing, debugging, load and integration tests, and more. (#186)

 **tsynamo**